Toronto FC falls to defending champs Atlanta United

 Published Wednesday, May 8, 2019 9:26PM EDT

+Atlanta United is starting to resemble the team that won the MLS Cup five months ago.

-ATLANTA -- Hector Villalba and Julian Gressel scored to lead Atlanta United to its third victory in a row, 2-0 over Toronto FC in a matchup of the last two MLS Cup champions Wednesday night.
+Hector Villalba and Julian Gressel scored to lead resurgent Atlanta to its third victory in a row, 2-0 over Toronto FC in a matchup of the last two MLS Cup champions Wednesday night.

-After a sluggish start under new coach Frank de Boer, United (4-3-2) suddenly looks like the team that won the league championship last year in just its second season.
+After a sluggish start under new coach Frank de Boer, United (4-3-2) is finally rounding into its expected form.
 Atlanta dominated the stat sheet, piling up a 19-8 advantage in shots, knocking two attempts off the post and preventing Toronto from putting any balls on net.

-Goalkeeper Brad Guzan extended his scoreless streak to three games without much effort, giving Atlanta its first victory over Toronto FC.
+Goalkeeper Brad Guzan extended his scoreless streak to three games without much effort, giving the 3-year-old Atlanta franchise its first victory over Toronto FC in five matches.

+"This shows the confidence is growing," de Boer said.
+"It's a big step forward against a very good team."

 After Josef Martinez was denied on a couple of chances in close, Atlanta broke through in the 17th minute.
 The play was set up by Ashtone Morgan's hard foul on Gressel just outside the box, giving United a dangerous free kick.
 Pity Martinez launched one over the wall, only to have Alex Bono make a brilliant save diving to his left.